-For entrepreneurs in 2016, taking risks and business growth go hand in hand.
+For entrepreneurs, taking risks and business growth go hand in hand.
 Entrepreneurs take risks on a regular basis, no matter how big or small they may be.
 This is not to say that entrepreneurs take risks just for the sake of it – successful risks are calculated and based on an underlying motivator.
 If you are interested in some of the most common reasons for risk-taking in the modern-day business world, see below for five.

 1. Risks can be calculated